Chat2Graph LogoChat2Graph

 - &analysis_operator # Operator anchor

-instruction: | # LLM instructions describing its role, tasks, and notes
+instruction: | # Instruction for the LLM, describing its role, task, and points to note

 *Example:*